prakharmrsl/easypcceo.github.io/pages/blog/top-5-gaming-cpus-2017.md

 The Pentium G4560 may not be as powerful as the i3-7100, but it's extremely close.
 Furthermore, if you look at it from a price to performance standpoint, the G4560 makes much more sense.

 If you want the most bang from your buck, go with the Pentium G4560.
+Below is a graph comparing the multithreaded performance of the Pentium G4560 and the i3-7100.

+Considering the CPU is hyperthreaded, multithread performance is important.

 ![G4560 Performance Graph](/img/blog/top-cpu-2017/g4560-graph.png)